Management and accountability

 Head of Corporate Services

-The Director is responsible for Governance, Financial and HR matters within the Agency, including corporate support to the Agency Board.
+The post holder is responsible for Governance, Financial and HR matters within the Agency, including corporate support to the Agency Board.
 This includes leading on business planning, audit and risk, co-ordination and organisational change.

-The non-Executive Directors (NED) are appointed to bring fresh perspective, experience and an independent and constructive challenge to the process of managing Forest Service.
-NEDs will:
+The non-Executive Members (NEM’s) are appointed to bring fresh perspective, experience and an independent and constructive challenge to the process of managing Forest Service.
+NEM’s will:

 - contribute to the delivery of strong organisational governance, ensuring the organisation is operating in the public interest and in a transparent and ethical way to fulfil its objectives